ABOUT US

 Working in partnership

-NEOF is a partnership between world-leading labs at the Universities of Liverpool and Sheffield who have pooled resources and expertise to deliver state-of-the-art genomics expertise, capability and training to UK environmental scientists.
+NEOF is a partnership between world-leading labs at the Universities of Liverpool and Sheffield who have pooled resources and expertise to deliver state-of-the-art omics expertise, capability and training to UK environmental scientists.

 We are funded by the Natural Environment Research Council (NERC).